Discrimination of Beneficiaries

 The whole thing boils down – even under the new law – to a multi-organ failure in trust governance.
 A greater control deficit or loss of control is hardly conceivable.
 Foreign experts can only continue to shake their heads.
 The Liechtenstein system still has nothing to do with trust in the English sense.

 Necessary improvement measures

 The legal status of beneficiaries must be greatly improved.
 They urgently need party status to ensure a minimum of transparency.
 Clauses should be introduced that trustees must actively inform beneficiaries.
-Otherwise there is a risk of dormant accounts and assets.
+Otherwise, there is a risk of dormant accounts and assets.

 Whistleblowers are insiders in companies who publicize potentially criminal activities of these companies.
 Many questionable practices would have remained undiscovered without whistleblowers.
 They must be able to confide in authorities and courts with impunity in order to uncover crimes or irregularities.
-In Liechtenstein, there is an urgent need for a large leniency program, such as exists in Austria (§209a ff StPO).
+In Liechtenstein, there is an urgent need for a large leniency program, such as existing in Austria (§209a ff StPO).

 Mandatory fidelity insurance/excess insurance

 Most of the victims of crimes committed by trustees in recent years go away financially empty-handed.
 The unfaithful trustees may go to jail, but they file for bankruptcy and have no money to compensate their bounced clients.
 As a result of this intent, most liability insurances are getting out; the current legal minimum insurance of CHF 1 million is by far not sufficient in most cases anyway.
 No one is stepping in, not even the state.
 This can only be compensated for by fidelity insurance or excess insurance, as prescribed and made mandatory by other professional groups – e.g. Austrian bar associations.
 Only then can one speak of effective customer protection.

 Party status for victims in criminal proceedings